 If you’re looking to remove your oil pan, there are a few things you’ll need to do first.
 First, you’ll need to gather some supplies.
 You’ll need RTV sealant, a putty knife, and some old rags or towels.

-Once you have everything gathered, the process is pretty straightforward.
+Once you have gathered everything, the process is straightforward.
 Start by applying the RTV sealant around the edge of the oil pan.
 You want to make sure that you get a good seal so that no oil leaks out when you remove the pan.

 Then, use the putty knife to pry the oil pan off.
 It may take a little bit of force, but eventually it should come loose.
 Be careful not to damage anything as you remove it.